Alejogb1/job-board/blog-data/how-can-i-submit-local-jobs-using-dslpipeline.md

 id: "how-can-i-submit-local-jobs-using-dslpipeline"
 ---

-Alright, let's talk about submitting local jobs with `dsl.pipeline`.
+, let's talk about submitting local jobs with `dsl.pipeline`.
 I've spent a good portion of my career working with orchestration tools, and this particular area – local job execution within a larger pipeline framework – has certainly presented its share of nuanced challenges.
 It's not always straightforward, but there are reliable ways to get it running smoothly.
 I recall one project a few years back, a data processing pipeline for a financial institution, where we needed to execute specific processing steps locally for rapid prototyping and debugging.
 That's where understanding the nuances of using `dsl.pipeline` for local submissions really came into play.

 The core issue, fundamentally, is that `dsl.pipeline` in many workflow orchestration frameworks (like, say, kubeflow pipelines) is designed to operate primarily within a distributed environment.
 It expects to be deploying containerized steps to some form of cluster.
 However, what if you need a quick test, or just want to use locally available resources without the overhead of containerization for some components?
 This is where the techniques we’ll discuss become essential.